tagsou/Flare-on-11-solution-writeups/#5 SSHD/Readme.md

-This was my favorite challenge but also the hardest for me but I learnt a ton.
+This was my favourite challenge but also the hardest for me although I learnt a ton.
 I realized that the challenge was a based on the [XZ-BACKDOOR](https://www.wired.com/story/xz-backdoor-everything-you-need-to-know/) incident that happened earlier this year.
 We given a copy of a full Linux filesystem.
 I was abit confused at first but I got hinted by the description that I had to find stolen data (the flag!) and that it had something to do with the **SSH daemon**.
 I applied some basic digital forensics linux techniques and found this ``Flag.txt``